Top 10 people of integrity in Nigeria’s history: Figures worth emulating

 • Famous as: Athlete

-Nwankwo Kanu is one of the reputable people who have influenced the younger generation positively.
-He is a professional footballer who played for various teams, such as the country's national team.
+Nwankwo Kanu is a reputable person who has influenced the younger generation positively.
+He is a professional footballer who played for various teams, including the country's national team.
 He won the Olympic gold in 1996.

 Professor Wole Soyinka delivers a speech during the opening of the fourth edition of the African drum festival in Ogun State.
 Photo: Pius Utomi